akashsairaja-lily/experiment-manager-ui/README.md

         - Selection (checkbox or click)
         - Context menu (right-click) for actions on a product.

-- **Context Menu:**
-    - Triggered by right-clicking a product card.
-    - Actions include:
-        - Approve selected products.
-        - Move selected products to the top of the page.

-- **Bulk Actions:**
-    - Approve all selected products.

-- **Product Approval Modal (ProductApprovalModal):**
-    - Modal confirmation for approving products.
-    - Used for both single and bulk approval flows, and when moving to the next page with unapproved products.

 - **Pagination:**
     - Controls for navigating between pages of products.
     - Disabled if products are selected.